MyProjectsMK/Material_properties_calculator/README.md

 ![Figure 1](https://github.com/MyProjectsMK/Material_properties_calculator/blob/master/README_figure1.jpg)

 Its central point is the *material_properties_calculator.py* file written in Python 2.7.
 It is responsible for extrapolating data provided by a user in the *input_known_parameter_values.txt* and *input_known_temperatures.txt* files.
 If the format of provided material properties and/or temperatures is not correct, a user is asked to verify and update the data.
-The program saves its output to the *output_calculated_values.xlsx* file - it contains values of material properties calculated for the scope of temperatures required by a user.
+The program saves its output to the *output_calculated_values.xlsx* file - it contains values of material properties calculated for the scope of temperatures set by a user.
 <br><br>
 The program utilizes the Python Shell to communicate with a user.
 This is how the interface of the calculator looks like: